Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The content operating system

-He argues 99% of aspiring solo creators fail for the same reason.
+His take: 99% of aspiring creators fail for one reason.

-The same system feeds his daily LinkedIn posts and his weekly newsletter.
+The same machine feeds his daily LinkedIn posts and his weekly newsletter.

 🚗 The steps